1. How much does it cost?

 7. Can I arrange therapy for someone else?

-There are many times when we all feel we want to help a friend, partner, husband, wife, son, daughter or other family member to deal with their problems.
+Of course there are times when we all feel we want to help a friend, partner, husband, wife, son, daughter or other family member to deal with their problems.
 Arranging therapy for them can seem like a great idea.
 However, in my experience, for therapy to have as good a chance as possible of being effective and productive it is best for the motivation for change to come from the individual – with support and encouragement.
 ‘You can take a horse to water but you cannot make it drink’ is an apt saying here.

 8. Anything else I should know?